bsoetarto7/aloha-apparel/README.md

-# Project 1 - Aloha Apparel
+# Project 1 - Aloha Homepage
-This is a REDAcademy project
+This project focused on building a responsive homepage for a client called Aloha Apparel Co.
+It was built to accommodate the different screen sizes such as mobile, tablet and desktop.